-SOE Coordinator/Instructor

-Building Construction Technology
+SOE Coordinator/Instructor Building Construction Technology 701-671-2139 (office) 701-405-3632 (cell) Jeremy.Hoesel@ndscs.edu

-701-671-2139

-Jeremy.Hoesel@ndscs.edu

 The material in this packet is intended solely for information purposes.
 The North Dakota State College of Science reserves the right to make changes in curricula, rules and fees whenever such changes are deemed necessary.
 The announcements in this material are subject to change without notice and may not be regarded as binding obligations on the institution or the state of North Dakota.